neoforged/governance/removal.md

     1.1.
 The removal call must include the name of the triggering Member, the Member under removal, a reason (or multiple reasons) for the removal, and either the specific Team being removed or the Neo Team.

     1.2.
 The removal call must be in a space accessible and visible to all Members of the Neo Team.
 It may be, but is suggested not to be, in a public space accessible to the general community.
-It should include a mention or notification to the members of the Neo Team.
+It should include a mention or notification to the Members of the Neo Team.

     1.3.
 A removal call may not be made for a Member who was previously subject to removal proceedings within the last 180 days.